jeffh/Hydrant/docs/source/writing_mappers.rst

 other mappers to achieve their work.

 Type-checking (via ``-[isKindOfClass:]``) is a bit more sensitive.
-You should do type checking to avoid crashing, but string type checks to specific concrete classes should be considered carefully, because :ref:`HYDMapType` can cover those use cases.
+You should do type checking to avoid crashing, but strict type checks to specific concrete classes should be considered carefully, because :ref:`HYDMapType` can cover those use cases.